epigen/mr.pareto/README.md

     - optional: one additional section per split, containing the respective downstream analysis results

 # Tips
-Here are some tips for troubleshooting & FAQs:
-- always first perform a dry-run with option -n

 - if unsure why a certain rule will be executed use option --reason in the dry run, this will give the reason for the execution of each rule
 - in case the pipeline crashes, you manually canceled your jobs or when snakemake tries to "resume.. resubmit.." jobs, then remove the .snakemake/incomplete directory!
 - if you commit a lot of jobs eg via slurm (>500) this might take some time (ie 1s/job commit)